-Based on what we know about stock assessments, one might assume that higher effort numbers would automatically mean that there are fewer fish out there to catch.
+One might assume that higher effort numbers would mean that there are fewer fish out there to catch.
 However, this is not necessarily the case.
 Here's why:

 - Our studies indicate that effort estimates are higher in the mail survey because we are doing a better job of capturing fishing activity, not because of a sudden rise in fishing.
-However, it will take multiple years of side-by-side comparison to fully understand the differences. - Once we identify the factors that are making the numbers different, we can look back at historical estimates, calibrate the variance, and determine to the extent possible whether past fishing activity was higher than estimated. - Because the number of fish being caught is an indicator of fishery health (see sidebar), if effort rates were actually higher in the past than we estimated, then there's a good chance we were underestimating the number of fish in the population to begin with.
+However, it will take multiple years of side-by-side comparison to fully understand the differences. - ••• Once we identify the factors that are making the numbers different, we can look back at historical estimates, calibrate the time series, and determine to the extent possible whether past fishing activity was higher than estimated. - Because the number of fish being caught is an indicator of fishery health (see sidebar), if effort rates were actually higher in the past than we estimated, then there's a good chance we were underestimating the number of fish in the population to begin with.